icedpygui/IcedPyGui/README.md

                 add_widget(...)
     ```

-  * @dataclass needs to be supported (support soon)
+  * @dataclass can be used but no IPG code in it until a later release
-  * @staticmethod support added soon.
+  * @staticmethod future release
+  * Better error messages during callbacks.
+Currently an error in python code during the callback trigger a rust error which captures the python error but doesn't sya where in the callback it happens.

 ## Pyo3 Enhancements

-There are a number of future possible enhancements related to parallelism and async.
+* There are a number of future possible enhancements related to parallelism and async.

 ## Installation (PiPy)